-The majority of undergraduate courses at Cambridge are open to applications during the March round: the exceptions being Architecture, History of Art, Law, Medicine, Music, Philosophy and Veterinary Medicine, as well as the Graduate Course in Medicine.
+The majority of undergraduate courses at Cambridge are open to applications during the March round: the exceptions being Architecture, Chemical Engineering, Computer Science, Engineering, History of Art, Law, Medicine, Music, Natural Sciences, Philosophy and Veterinary Medicine, as well as the Graduate Course in Medicine.
 Information regarding the application process and academic requirements can be found here.
-Do note that it is not possible to make an "open application" in the March round, you must apply directly to a mature college (Hughes Hall, Lucy Cavendish, St Edmund’s or Wolfson).
+Do note that it is not possible to make an "open application" in the March round, you must apply directly to a mature college (Hughes Hall, St Edmund’s or Wolfson).
 If your application is unsuccessful at Wolfson, but we consider it strong enough for re-assessment, we will make it available to the other mature Colleges for consideration.

 Many of our students made use of the March round to put in successful applications.